 Tax Registration for a Small Business in Maine

 Go to the Maine Revenue Services to use their registration service.

-Alliance Virtual Offices and Regus do not offer Maine virtual office space.
+Alliance Virtual Offices offers Maine virtual office space in Portland.
+Regus does not offer Maine virtual office space.
 DaVinci offers Portland virtual business office space.
 Opus has Waterville virtual business offices.
 An extensive search did not turn up any Maine virtual office addresses in Augusta, Bangor, or Caribou.

 Therefore, business owners looking for virtual business offices in these metropolitan areas should connect with local business owners.

 Or they can try computer user groups for leads in this area.
 Other options may include finding virtual business office space in nearby states.
 These are Massachusetts, New Hampshire, and Vermont.

 Start a New Business in Maine – Establish Business Credit